AI Tools Help Students Boost Grades in 2026

 Scoring Rationale

-This is a practitioner-facing roundup of consumer AI tools for education with limited technical novelty.
-It is useful for students and educators choosing tools, but it does not introduce new models or research.
+A practitioner-facing roundup of consumer AI tools for students with limited technical novelty and a single source.
+It is useful for choosing study tools but introduces no new models or research, and a cited adoption statistic is attributed only to an unnamed report.

 Practice interview problems based on real data